Christmas in Las Vegas

 Bellagio Gardens Christmas display

 One of the most gorgeous and top rated holiday displays in the city is the famous Bellagio Gardens seasonal winter wonderland which has gained world wide recognition.
 In fact, you have probably seen it featured on the Travel Channel at some point.
-Each season, the 14,000 square foot floral garden is transformed into a nostalgic winter wonderland.
+Each season, the 14,000 square foot floral garden is transformed into a breathtaking winter wonderland.
 Not surprisingly, this exceptional display also draws exceptional crowds.
 So get here early in the morning to enjoy this work of art to yourself.
-This is even more so if you are looking to take photos!

-The center piece is a 42 foot tall Christmas tree with 7000 lights, which is surrounded by a variety of festive displays including several 14 foot toy soldiers, massive snow globes with holiday scenes, and polar bears made completely out of flowers (the mother being made out of 12,000 carnations!).
+The center piece is a 42 foot tall Christmas tree with 7000 lights, which is surrounded by a variety of festive displays.
+Recent festive touches have included 14 foot toy soldiers, massive snow globes featuring holiday scenes, and polar bears made completely out of flowers (the mother being made out of 12,000 carnations!).
 Walking through the gardens this time of year is a magical experience that will have you reminiscing over childhood Christmases long ago.

 The Wynn Atrium Holiday Display